The liver is the largest organ inside the body. It sits under the right lower ribs and may go all the way across to the left side.

 How Boston Children's Hospital approaches liver injuries

-The General Surgery Program evaluates and treats infants, children and young adults afflicted with acquired and congenital conditions, including liver injuries that may require an operation.
+The Department of Surgery evaluates and treats infants, children and young adults afflicted with acquired and congenital conditions, including liver injuries that may require an operation.
 We strive to improve the quality of life for each child entrusted to our care.